neilellis/coding-with-gpt-4/article_as_talk.md

 developments include:

 1. **Improved models**: As AI models like GPT-4 continue to evolve, we can anticipate better performance, increased accuracy, and fewer mistakes.
+With a large or unbounded context the AI will be able to comprehend the relationship between more parts of your code base.
 The more developers use and interact with these models, the more they'll improve.
-2. **Larger context**: With a large or unbounded context the AI will be able to comprehend the relationship between more parts of your code base.
 2. **AI-assisted debugging**: AI could both statically and dynamically analyze code for common bugs or performance issues and suggest solutions, streamlining the debugging process.
 3. **AI-driven project management**: AI models could help manage software projects by predicting timelines, identifying